gamma-opt/DecisionProgramming.jl/docs/src/examples/n-monitoring.md

 ```

 ### Load State Probability
-The probability that the load is high.
-We draw $ℙ(L=high)$ from uniform distribution.
+The probability that the load is high, $ℙ(L=high)$, is drawn from a uniform distribution.

 $$ℙ(L=high)∼U(0,1)$$